Administrative Withdrawal Policy

 - may experience changes in financial aid eligibility as a result of the withdrawal.
 Because financial aid eligibility is based on many factors, financial aid changes related to a withdrawal will vary.
 Students are responsible to know the effects poor choices related to their academic engagement may have on their financial aid eligibility and status.

-If faculty members have reason to inquire about specific cases of administrative withdrawal, they may inquire with the registrar or associate dean of faculty.
+If faculty members have reason to inquire about specific cases of administrative withdrawal, they may inquire with the registrar or Provost’s Office.
 In certain cases, the student’s right to confidentiality may not permit full disclosure of the circumstances.

 Because the University affords students the right to appeal academic decisions, it is essential that instructors maintain accurate and consistent records of academic engagement from students throughout the semester/term.